JaewonJeung/notes/load balancer.md

 - IP Hash: Routes requests based on client IP, which can be useful for session persistence.
 - Weighted Round Robin/Least Connections: Assigns different weights to servers based on capacity, directing more traffic to more powerful servers.

 3. What are the differences between Layer 4 and Layer 7 load balancing?
+When to use each?
 - Layer 4 (Transport Layer): Operates at the TCP/UDP level and makes routing decisions based on IP address and port numbers without inspecting the actual content of the traffic.
+Useful for persistent connections like websockets
 - Layer 7 (Application Layer): Operates at the HTTP/HTTPS level and can make routing decisions based on content, headers, cookies, or URLs, which allows for more granular control.
+Everything except persistent connections

 4. How do load balancers ensure high availability and handle failover?
 They regularly perform health checks on backend servers to determine their availability.
 If a server fails, the load balancer automatically reroutes traffic to healthy servers using strategies like active-passive or active-active configurations, ensuring continuous service.